 This is just the first step, you might lose their attention if you fail to have their attention.

-In the previous step you took care of grabbing your audience’s attention, but you need to have them around.
+In the previous step, you took care of grabbing your audience’s attention, but you need to have them around.
 If they pounce off, that will be recorded by Google and that will be an indication to the algorithm that the page isn’t useful to the user.
 Which is true to a very large extent.
 Isn’t it?

-The problem & pattern I have seen in my own reading habits is that I read the first few paragraph of a blog post & I drop off.
+The problem & pattern I have seen in my own reading habits is that I read the first few paragraphs of a blog post & I drop off.
 This must be happening with my own content & your content as well.
 So how do you fix this?

-The chance to retain the visitor begin here.
+The chance to retain the visitor begins here.
 The practice is to retain to the end of the blog post.
 You do that by talking about the intention of your visitor.
 If you’re not addressing the intention of your audience, knowingly or not they’re never going to come back to your blog.

 Again, I play with a couple of elements to address the intention & interests of the visitor.
 Let’s have a look at it.